melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 * [BarBeatTicksTimeSpan](#bars-beats-and-ticks) for time span in terms of number of bars, beats and ticks;
 * [BarBeatFractionTimeSpan](#bars-beats-and-fraction) for time span in terms of number of bars and fractional beats (for example, `0.5` beats);
 * [MusicalTimeSpan](#musical) for time span in terms of a fraction of the whole note length;
-* [MidiTimeSpan](#midi) exists for unification purposes and simply holds long value in units defined by the time division of a file.
+* [MidiTimeSpan](#midi) exists for unification purposes and simply holds a `long` value in units defined by the time division of a file.

-All time span classes implement [ITimeSpan](xref:Melanchall.DryWetMidi.Interaction.ITimeSpan) interface.
+All time span classes implement the [ITimeSpan](xref:Melanchall.DryWetMidi.Interaction.ITimeSpan) interface.

-To convert time span between different representations you should use [TimeConverter](xref:Melanchall.DryWetMidi.Interaction.TimeConverter) or [LengthConverter](xref:Melanchall.DryWetMidi.Interaction.LengthConverter) classes (these conversions require [tempo map](xref:Melanchall.DryWetMidi.Interaction.TempoMap) of a MIDI file).
-(You can use `LengthConverter` for time conversions too but with the `TimeConverter` you don't need to specify time where time span starts since it is always zero.)
+To convert time span between different representations you should use [TimeConverter](xref:Melanchall.DryWetMidi.Interaction.TimeConverter) or [LengthConverter](xref:Melanchall.DryWetMidi.Interaction.LengthConverter) classes (these conversions require the [tempo map](xref:Melanchall.DryWetMidi.Interaction.TempoMap) of a MIDI file).
+(You can use `LengthConverter` for time conversions too but with the `TimeConverter` you don't need to specify the time where time span starts since it is always zero.)

 Examples of time conversions: